beatrizmilz/rstudioconf2022/README.md

 - GitHub Actions can be like this awesome robot!

 - GitHub Actions has been heavily used in some contexts, like runing checks in packages.
 The tidyverse packages all use it.
 But what about people that are not package developers?
-What can we do apart from that?
+What can we do apart from package development tasks?

 - This are some of the things that I do with Actions: